Liew-17/Fit_Diet_PlanSystem/README.md

 - **JavaFX & FXML** (UI and scene management)
 - **Javadoc** (documentation in `object` package)

+## Prerequisites
+- **Java Development Kit (JDK) 11 or higher** installed.
+- **JavaFX SDK** installed and configured in your IDE.
+- IDE that supports JavaFX (e.g., IntelliJ IDEA, Eclipse, NetBeans).

+## How to Run
+1. Clone this repository.
+2. Open the project in your IDE.
+3. Make sure the JavaFX library is linked in your project settings.
+4. Run the `Main` class located in the `application` package.

 ## How to Run
 1. Clone this repository.
 2. Open the project in your preferred IDE (e.g., IntelliJ IDEA, Eclipse).